catalyst-app/Catalyst/legal/PRIVACY_POLICY.md

 ##### Right to Data Portability

-Under certain circumstances you can request that we migrate your data to another service provider.
-This is not an automatic right due to the unique nature of our services and relational data, however, we can attempt to work with other service providers in the even of such a request.
+Under certain circumstances, you can request that we migrate your data to another service provider.
+This is not an automatic right due to the unique nature of our services and relational data, however, we can attempt to work with other service providers in the event of such a request.

 ##### Right to Restrict Processing or Objection